Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 The implication \eqref{item:proper-compact}~$\Rightarrow$~\eqref{item:Ano-dim} follows from Theorem~\ref{thm:sharp}, from the main result of \cite{klp-morse} (see Fact~\ref{fact:klp}), and from Facts \ref{fact:vcd} and~\ref{fact:dim-bound-vcd} below.
 The implication \eqref{item:Ano-dim}~$\Rightarrow$~\eqref{item:proper-compact} follows from the Benoist--Kobayashi properness criterion and from Facts \ref{fact:vcd} and~\ref{fact:dim-bound-vcd}; it was first observed in \cite{ggkw17}.

-One important property \cite{lab06} of Anosov representations is that they form an open subset of $\Hom(\Gamma,G)$.
-Theorem~\ref{thm:proper-compact<->Ano} and this property immediately imply Conjecture~\ref{conj:openness} for reductive homogeneous spaces $G/H$ such that $\mu(H)$ is a union of walls of~$\aaa^+$.
+One important property of Anosov representations \cite{lab06} is that they form an open subset of $\Hom(\Gamma,G)$.
+Theorem~\ref{thm:proper-compact<->Ano} and this property immediately imply Conjecture~\ref{conj:openness} for homogeneous spaces $G/H$ of reductive type such that $\mu(H)$ is a union of walls of~$\aaa^+$.

 Theorem~\ref{thm:proper-compact<->Ano} applies to the examples in Table~\ref{table1}.
 In these examples, the set $\mu(H)$ is a single wall $\mathrm{Ker}(\alpha)$ of~$\aaa^+$, for some simple restricted root $\alpha$ of~$G$, and $\theta = \{\alpha\}$.
 Discrete subgroups $\Gamma$ of~$G$ acting properly discontinuously and cocompactly on $G/H$ are known to exist in case~(i) for $(p,q)\in (2\N^*,2)$ or $(4\N^*,4)$ or $(8,8)$, in case~(ii) for $(p,q) \in (2\N^*,2)$, and in cases (iv) and~(v) for $p\in\N^*$ and $k=0$.